After managing to get out of bed at 6am, we were packed and ready for breakfast just after 7am.

 While Rianda decided on the tasty fried Pacu riverfish.

 And we both shared the delicious dark chocolate pudding with vanilla ice cream for dessert at the end of day 5.

 After an early morning run through the foggy streets of Puerto Iguazú, we enjoyed the impressive spread in the hotel restaurant for breakfast.

-We then caught a taxi back to Cataratas del Iguazú International Airport to catch our flight west to Salta.
+And back at Cataratas del Iguazú International Airport after catching a taxi for our flight west to Salta.

 Airside with our boarding passes in hand.